TheGoodlike13/liberty_or_death/README.md

     sudo apt install aptitude
     sudo aptitude reinstall slapd ldap-utils

 It seems it has regenerated successfully.
-At first I thought it failed, because 'slaptest -u' still gave me errors, but when I did 'sudo slaptest -u', it didn't no more.
+At first I thought it failed, because '`slaptest -u` still gave me errors, but when I did `sudo slaptest -u`, it didn't fail no more.
 How annoying.
-It's possible that there were no errors before and I just forgot 'sudo' again.
+It's possible that there were no errors before and I just forgot `sudo` again.
 Yay.

 So will we no longer be [#another_victim](#another_victim)?
 Yes, yes we will.

     sudo ldapsearch -Y EXTERNAL -H ldapi:/// -b "cn=config"

 Allegedly this is the thing I complained didn't exist, that is, admin access.
-Except it doesn't work, because I still get the same fucking stupid invalid credentials (49) error.
+Except it doesn't work,
+because I still get the same fucking stupid `invalid credentials (49)` error.

-My last ditch attempt at fixing this was the other files that did exist, namely 'olcDatabase={1}mdb.ldif'.
-It already contained 'olcSuffix' and similar values, so I thought if I could just change the password, it would work.
-Unfortunately, even if I manually edit the password using the Fiddler way, the 'ldapadd' command still fails with bad credentials error.
+My last ditch attempt at fixing this was the other files that did exist, namely `olcDatabase={1}mdb.ldif`.
+It already contained `olcSuffix` and similar values, so I thought if I could just change the password, it would work.
+Unfortunately, even if I manually edit the password using the Fiddler way, the `ldapadd` command still fails with bad credentials error.

 I restart the computer to see if something changes, and yes, things are even more broken!
 Now the LDAP server cannot even be reached at all.
 It might be related to [permissions](https://www.linuxquestions.org/questions/linux-networking-3/ldap_bind-can%27t-contact-ldap-server-383602/).
 Easy enough, just change back ownership... uh... to what again?

     ls -la /etc/ldap/slapd.d/cn=config/

-This tells me the user is 'openldap'.
+This tells me the user is `openldap`.
 So the command should be

     sudo chown openldap /etc/ldap/slapd.d/cn=config/olcDatabase{1}.ldif

 Except that doesn't work because the file doesn't exist.
 Except it was just clearly listed and I can go to the folder and see it is there.

-I right click on the file, go to properties, then permissions tab, there I can change the settings for the group 'openldap' to 'read & write', then restart again.
+I right click on the file, go to properties, then permissions tab, there I can change the settings for the group `openldap` to `read & write`, then restart again.
 Server works again!

     sudo ldapadd -x -W -D cn=admin,dc=goodlike,dc=eu,dc=local -f mumkashi.ldif

 OH.
 MY.
 GOD.
 It worked!
 We hacked our way into a system!
-It even says 'adding new entry'!
+It even says `adding new entry`!

 Unfortunately, it also says